-Global Education and Hope - Now More than ever
+Global Education & Hope — Now More Than Ever

 In 2025, GENE worked with ministries, agencies and partners across Europe to strengthen the policy foundations of Global Education.